emetha/Mr.SaltSlack/README.md

 A slack bot for receiving status notifications from SaltStack.

 ## Installation
-Mr.SaltSlack is an extension between Salt and Slack.
-Because of this you will have to install [Salt](https://repo.saltstack.com/#ubuntu), create a slack webhook and run the Mr.SaltSlack script, before Mr.SaltSlack is able to run.
+Mr.SaltSlack is a link between Salt and Slack.
+Because of this you will have to install [Salt](https://repo.saltstack.com/#ubuntu), create a slack webhook and run the Mr.SaltSlack installation script, before Mr.SaltSlack is able to run.
 ### Install Salt
 Click [here](https://repo.saltstack.com/#ubuntu) to go to the Salt installation guide.
 But in the time of writing, the Salt installation goes as follows, on Ubuntu systems: